syslogic/extjs-nvd3-charts/README.md

 # NVD3.js Bindings as Sencha ExtJS Package

-This project is similar to the ExtJS 4 & Touch bindings, as well as the AngularJS directives.
+This project is similar to the ExtJS 4 & Touch bindings, as well as the available AngularJS directives.

 ## Built With
 * [Oracle NetBeans IDE 8.2](http://www.oracle.com/technetwork/developer-tools/netbeans/index.html) (Development Environment)
 * [Sencha ExtJS 5.1.1.451](https://docs.sencha.com/extjs/5.1.1/index.html) (JavaScript Framework)
 * [Sencha Cmd 6.2.1.29](https://docs.sencha.com/cmd/index.html) (JavaScript Compiler)

-### Getting Started
+## Getting Started

 You'd have to clone the repository -

 and then add the ExtJS framework and the crisp theme.

-### Directory Structure
+## Directory Structure

 The relevant locations within the structure are: